roblaing/erlang-webapp-howto/unit5/README.md

 The "dt" key is presumably short for `datetime`, which Erlang's <a href="https://erlang.org/doc/man/calendar.html">Calendar</a>
 library defines as some mysterious tuple while everyone else defines it as the number of seconds since the start of 1970.

-Convering numbers like 1485789600 into to something human readable is exasperating in most programing languages, and in Erlang more so than most.
+Converting numbers like 1485789600 into to something human readable is exasperating in most programing languages, and in Erlang more so than most.

 I eventually discovered the magic incantation in tempo was